 • In the search bar (with drop-down suggestions)

-• After you have selected something to purchase (i.e., you might like this, too!)
+• After you have added something to your cart (i.e., you might like this, too!)

-In fact, a whopping 80% of entertainment consumed on Netflix is because of its content recommendation engine.
+In fact, a whopping 80% of entertainment consumed on Netflix is because of its content recommender system.
 That shouldn’t be surprising, says Louis Têtu, CEO of Coveo.
 “Netflix wants you watching — not searching.”

 Predictions Based on Ratings

-Think of a recommendation system like a ratings engine.
+The easiest way to think of a recommender system is like a ratings engine.
 The higher the rating the more likely it will be “liked” by a consumer.
 High ratings signal highly relevant product recommendations.
 And while ratings can be explicit or implied, often, they are binary:

 Purchase = 1 No purchase = 0

-To generate meaningful, personalized product recommendations, the recommendation system must have a fair amount of data to determine a recommendation strategy.
-That data is then filtered accordingly so that the user is exposed to the most relevant product he/she is most likely to buy.
+To generate meaningful, personalized product recommendations, the recommender systems must have a fair amount of data to determine a recommendation strategy.
+That data is then filtered accordingly so that users are exposed to the most relevant product they are most likely to buy.

 So, what kinds of data will predict behaviors?
 Previous buyers’ histories is one of the most common types of data.
-But a good recommender should not stop there.
-You can use contextual data, business-related, user profile-based, product-based, or content-based data.
+But good recommender systems should not stop there.
+You can use contextual, business-related, user profile-based, product-based, or content-based data.

 Really, any type of data can be added.
 (In fact, here are the five categories of recommendation elements that can be offered.)